matinebadi/scraping-data/README.md

-4️⃣ Configure Database Connection:

-Make sure your connection details in the script are correct:
+4. Configure Database Connection: Update the connection parameters in the script:

 connected = psycopg2.connect(user='postgres', password='yourpassword', host="localhost", port=5432, database="etlphone")

+---

-🏃‍♂️ Running the API:
+🚀 Running the API

-Start the FastAPI server with:
+To start the FastAPI server, use the following command:

 uvicorn main:app --reload

-The API will be available at http://127.0.0.1:8000.
+This will run the server at http://127.0.0.1:8000.
+You can now interact with the following endpoints.

 ---

-🌍 API Endpoints
+📜 API Endpoints

-1️⃣ Add Product
+1. Add Product

 POST /add/
-Adds a new product to the database.
+Add a new product to the database.
-Request Body:
+Request:

 {
     "name": "Product Name",